UCL/ucl_software_carpentry/git/git_instructions.md

 >       First commit of discourse on UK topography
 > ```

-As well as the commit message, author, and date,
+You can see the commit message, author, and date...

 Hash Codes
 ----------